safespring/web/content/en/services/tloop.md

 {{% /question %}}

 {{% question question="What pricing model does T.Loop have for co-location services?" %}}
 They offer customized pricing for their co-location services based on factors such as the amount of required space, the level of power and cooling, and network communications requirements.
 Through waste‑heat recovery and efficient energy management, T.Loop can offer highly competitive energy cost pricing.
-For a specific quote, please contact Daniel Melin at Safespring.
+For a specific quote, please contact Fredric Wallsten at Safespring.
 {{% /question %}}

 {{% question question="What security measures does T.Loop have in place to protect my equipment?" %}}